-OPINION: Public Health Leaders Deserve More Respect
+Opinion: Public Health Leaders Deserve More Respect

 As a veteran who served back-to-back tours in Iraq, I initially cringed when commentators compared the COVID-19 crisis to wartime — no bullets, no blood and no one volunteered for this.